+Moving to Canada is a big life decision.
+Along with the excitement of immigrating to a different country comes many challenges.
+Professional success including working in one’s target/desired industry is amongst the top concerns and focus areas for new immigrants.
 If you are immigrating to Canada, you are most likely researching and planning to prepare for employment.
 However, the employment journey isn’t always easy or predictable.
-In this blog, we learn from mentors of Next Stop Canada, a reputed pre-arrival service, funded by Immigration, Refugees and Citizenship Canada (IRCC) and delivered by the YMCA of Greater Toronto.
+In this blog post, we learn from mentors of Next Stop Canada, a reputed pre-arrival service, funded by Immigration, Refugees and Citizenship Canada (IRCC) and delivered by the YMCA of Greater Toronto.

-These mentors have first-hand experience immigrating to Canada and are now working in their target industries.
-They share what they wish they had known about working in Canada before their arrival.
+These mentors have the first-hand experience moving to Canada and are now working in their target industries.
+They share what they wish they had known about working and being professionally successful in Canada before their arrival.
 Check out their tips below!

 Tip #1: Secure your savings